 HONDA FORZA (NSS300)

 The Forza - meaning strength and forcefulness in Italian - makes its debut for 2014 as Honda’s first maxi scooter introduced to North America in over a decade.
 While both the scooter and nameplate are new, this models lineage does have a history in North America.
+The Forza remains on sale as of 2015.

 From 2001 to 2007, the first generation of the Forza (NSS250) was sold in the USA and Canada under the Reflex name.
 After sitting out the second and third generations, North America is again being offered Honda’s NSS model, but this time around Honda is sticking with the Asian name and the model code has evolved to NSS300 due to the extra 30cc.